 Hans Christian Andersen’s popular fairy tale “The Little Mermaid” that was written in 1836 started a new craze for such legendary creatures in the literature and media.

 It wasn’t until July 2012 the National Ocean Service (NOS) settled this question when it issued a statement that “no evidence of aquatic humanoids has ever been found.”
 They gave this statement in response to public inquiries following a pseudo scientific documentary on mermaids which was aired in May 2012 on the Animal Planet program.
-For many had mistaken the fictional film for a factual documentary.
+Many people actually mistook the fictional film as an actual documentary.

 In His service,